Conanyedo/Machine-WriteUps/Sar/README.md

 ### LinPEAS

-For more information about the system we can use `LinPEAS` tool, this tool can find possible CVEs and vulnerabilities that we can exploit.
+For more information about the system we can use <a href="https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS">`LinPEAS`</a> tool, this tool can find possible CVEs and vulnerabilities that we can exploit.

 <p align="center"><img src="screenShots/LinPEAS.png" alt="LinPEAS"/></p>
 <p align="center"><img src="screenShots/Information.png" alt="LinPEAS"/></p>